oyekanmiayo/dsa-all-langs/list/README.md

 2. Insert all elements from start to end in existing list to new list

 How does reversing the order (`reverse()`) of a list work?
-1. Create a new list the same size as the existing list
-2. Insert elements in reverse into the new list and return it
+1. Reverse elements in the underlying array

 ## Time Complexity
 Time Complexities mentioned [here](https://github.com/oyekanmiayo/data-structures-all-langs/tree/add-list-impl/list#introduction).
 We consider the worst cases.